YaroslavKleyno/checkbalance-openwox/README.md

-Script using to check balance on Kyivstar and on/off trunks
+Script desidned for OpenWox gateway, use to check balance on Kyivstar GSM SIM Cards and turn on/off trunks Please, download and add to crontab to run every hour